SaphCode/MPCD/Analysis/Generated/thesis.md

 ## Thermostat

 To counteract the heating up of the fluid by the constant force on every particle, a thermostat is needed.
 As described in Winkler[@winkl2009], the computationally efficient cell-level thermostat was used.
 For this, the macroscopic flow profile is needed.
-Fluid flow through the cross section of a pipe with parallel walls and interaction modeled by no-slip boundary condition is called poseuille flow, the macroscopic flow profile is known.
-It is calculated as,
+For our purposes, which is fluid flow through the cross section of a pipe with parallel walls and interaction modeled by no-slip boundary condition, we expect poseuille flow.
+It is calculated as, (TODO: is arashs version correct? see paper section III)

 \begin{equation}
 u(r) = \frac{\Delta p}{4\eta L_x} (R^2 - r^2),